Branching using Conditional Statements and Loops in Python

 if statement, which is written as follows:

-condition can either be a variable or an expression.
+condition can be a value, variable or expression.
 If the condition evaluates to

 True, then the statements within the

 if block are executed.
-Note the 4 spaces before
+Notice the four spaces before

 if statement above.
 This technique of structuring code by adding spaces is called indentation.

-Indentation: Python relies heavily on indentation (white space before a statement) to define structure in code.
-This makes Python code easy to read and understand, but you can run into problems if you don't use indentation properly.
+Indentation: Python relies heavily on indentation (white space before a statement) to define code structure.
+This makes Python code easy to read and understand.
+You can run into problems if you don't use indentation properly.
 Indent your code by placing the cursor at the start of the line and pressing the

 Tabkey once to add 4 spaces.
 Pressing